Speakeasy Logo

 Any number of extension fields can be added to the security scheme object to be used by tooling and vendors.

-So for example, a JWT token might look like this:
+So, for example, a JWT might look like this:

 HTTP Basic

-The Basic security scheme is a simple authentication mechanism baked into the HTTP protocol that supports sending an Authorization header containing a base64 encoded username and password.
+The Basic auth scheme is a simple authentication mechanism baked into the HTTP protocol that supports sending an Authorization header containing a Base64-encoded username and password.

-Basic is relatively simple mechanism to get started with, but risks leaking easy-to-decode passwords if used incorrectly.
-The example above is simply base64("user:password"), but can fool some developers into thinking its actually encrypted or secret.
+Basic is a relatively simple mechanism for getting started, but it risks leaking easy-to-decode passwords if used incorrectly.
+The example above is simply a base64("user:password") but it can fool some developers into thinking the password is actually encrypted or secret.

-Much like API keys, another issue with Basic is that it’s generally working with long-lived credentials, and if intercepted, these can be used by malicious actors until the credentials are revoked or expire.
+Much like API keys, another issue with Basic is that it generally works with long-lived credentials, and if intercepted, these can be used by malicious actors until the credentials expire or are revoked.

 For these reasons it is generally best to avoid HTTP Basic.

-Since all APIs need to be accurately described (warts and all), here’s how to describe HTTP Basic in OpenAPI:
+Since all APIs need to be accurately described (warts and all), here’s how to describe a Basic auth scheme in OpenAPI:

 Field